 F +44 (0)20 7920 8621

 A 2014 update from the ICAEW Tax Faculty, reporting HMRC's Personal Tax Contentious Issues Panel (PTCIP) decision on Mansworth v Jelley.
 The Panel considered the circumstances in which HMRC will allow a claim for capital losses calculated on an earlier interpretation of the case.

 Provides background to the original Mansworth v.
 Jelley case and HMRC's original interpretation as well as discussing the revised HMRC guidance.
 To request a copy of this article please contact the Library.

-Blog post from Stephen Daly prior to the judgement on the Hely-Hutchinson case from the Court of Appeal.
+Blog post from Stephen Daly following the Court of Appeal's judgement in favour of HMRC in the Hely-Hutchinson case.
 The case pertains to Mansworth v Jelley and how a party is affected when it relies on a published position that HMRC has subsequently revised.
 The blog post includes links to the author's prior coverage of the case.

 Judicial review in favour of taxpayer in Mansworth v Jelley loss claim

 Very short summary of the judicial review decision in favour of Hely-Hutchinson in respect of their Mansworth v Jelley loss claim